 Once you understand the track characteristics bettors should check practice and qualifying times to see which drivers and teams have their car dialled-in, and who doesn’t.

 Once F1 bettors have gauged the track diagnostics and understood who are best set-up to perform you can consider who to bet on.

-Team strategy is fundamental in F1 and bettors should be fully aware of who influences what happens on the track.
+Team strategy is an essential part of learning how to bet on Formula 1 and bettors should be fully aware of who influences what happens on the track.

 Teams always look to gain an edge over their opposition through tyre tactics, car set-up or tactical pitstops.
 But they also implement team orders.

 To prevent team orders affecting betting, bettors should play close attention to the standings for both the drivers’ and constructors’ championships.